-• Children with additional educational needs are considered for admission to the school on exactly the same basis as for children without additional educational needs.
+Children with additional educational needs are considered for admission to the school on exactly the same basis as for children without additional educational needs.

-• There are three reception classes; pupils are allocated to each class by age and gender to ensure that there is parity between all classes.
-Children identified, prior to joining our school, as having additional needs will also be matched to a class to ensure a balance of both provision and opportunity. • Admission to reception is on a full-time basis.
+There are two reception classes; pupils are allocated to each class by age and gender to ensure that there is parity between all classes.
+Children identified, prior to joining our school, as having additional needs will also be matched to a class to ensure a balance of both provision and opportunity.

+Admission to reception is on a full-time basis.

-• Prior to starting school, parents/carers of children with a Statement of SEN, a significant medical need or Statement pending will be invited to discuss the provision that can be made to meet their identified needs.
+Prior to starting school, parents/carers of children with an EHCP, a significant medical need or EHCA and EHCP pending will be invited to discuss the provision that can be made to meet their identified needs.